 - Submit a written cancellation request to email@example.com or in person to the Office of Campus & Residential Services (Berg Hall, Suite 1001).

-- The Center for Global Education will confirm your study abroad participation with the Office of Campus & Residential Services.
+- The Global Learning Office will confirm your study abroad participation with the Office of Campus & Residential Services.

 - It is the student’s responsibility to notify the Housing and Residence Life Office if they intend to return to MU housing once they have completed their program abroad.